Timber and Conejo Schools

 As land near the site of today's Civic Arts Plaza was sold off to developers, more people moved into the valley.
 Most did not want their children traveling such a great distance to Conejo School, so it was decided that a newer school should be built closer to the new housing development.

 On July 15, 1924 a meeting was held to assign the contract for the construction of the new Conejo School.
 Work was to be started immediately.
-An old cook shack served as a temporary schoolhouse for the children's education until the completion of the new school.
+After much controversy, men of the community moved a green cook shack to a location near present-day Los Feliz Drive and Conejo School Road to serve as a temporary schoolhouse for the children's education until the completion of the new school.